Skip to content

 Bile Duct and Gallbladder Issues

-When drainage is needed in organs, such as the bile ducts and gallbladder, but a patient may not be a candidate for surgery, our team can use minimally invasive methods to place a plastic drain to help alleviate the blockage.
-These are commonly referred to as biliary drains, or stents, and cholecystostomy tubes.
+When drainage is needed in organs, but a patient may not be a candidate for surgery, we use minimally invasive techniques to place biliary drains or stents and cholecystostomy tubes to relieve blockages in the bile ducts and gallbladder.

 Infections